(Acute Coronary Insufficiency; Preinfarction Angina; Intermediate Syndrome)

 Immediate treatment includes oxygen, antianginals, antiplatelet drugs, and anticoagulants.

-For stable patients, do angiography within 24 to 48 h of hospitalization.
+For stable patients, do angiography within 24 to 48 hours of hospitalization.

-Following recovery, initiate or continue antiplatelet drugs, beta-blockers, ACE inhibitors, and statins.
+Following recovery, initiate or continue antiplatelet drugs, beta-blockers, angiotensin-converting enzyme inhibitors, and statins.